top of page

 port of Ganuente (Colijnsplaat)

-In the '70s of the twentieth century near Colijnsplaat at the river East Scheldt, northeast of Walcheren, fishermen caught stone instead fish.
-Again, it were votive altars dedicated to goddess Nehalennia.
+In the '70s of the twentieth century, near Colijnsplaat at the River East Scheldt, northeast of Walcheren, fishermen caught stone instead fish.
+Again, these were votive altars dedicated to goddess Nehalennia.
 In total 330 altars and altar fragments were recovered.
 Perhaps this temple complex was part of the Roman port named Ganuenta.
-Also this complex is dated between ca. AD 188 and 227.
+This complex too is dated between ca. AD 188 and 227.

 DEAE NEHALENIAE OB MERCES RECTE CONSERVATAS M SECUND SILVANUS NEGOTIATOR CRETARIUS BRITANNICIANUS VSLM